 Can Depression in Kids Be Prevented?

 Yes, to a certain extent childhood depression can be prevented.
 For this, it is important that children are brought up in a nurturing environment which fosters a healthy attachment between the child and parents.
-Being attentive about your child’s needs, providing them love and care, and encouraging gradual independence can all make a difference.
+Being attentive about your child’s needs, providing them with love and care, and encouraging gradual independence can all make a difference.
 When your child is surrounded by supportive adults, has a strong family, maintains a healthy relationship with peers, develops good coping skills, and is emotionally regulated, there is no place for depression.

 How to Find a Good Therapist

 Your child’s doctor will be able to provide you with some references when seeking a therapist.
 Besides this, you can ask friends and family or other health providers.
 Checking their affiliations and researching about the reputation of the therapists on your list can prove helpful in narrowing down your choices.
 If your insurance provides coverage for the treatment, then you might have to factor in that as well and look for an approved therapist.
-If your child has been diagnosed with another mental health problem associated with the depression such as an eating disorder, you will need to look for a professional who specializes in that also.
+If your child has been diagnosed with another mental health problem associated with the depression such as an eating disorder, you will need to look for a professional who specializes in that too.
 It is also important for your child to build a rapport with the therapist.
 So, the best thing is to opt for a trial session with a couple of the shortlisted professionals and see which one your child feels most comfortable with.
 Here are some points to tick off your list at the initial meeting with the therapist:

 - Professional qualifications, certifications, and experience in the field